Emergency Outreach Bureau

 MHAT provides the mental health response to local and federal law enforcement agencies in facilitating a negotiated solution to barricade and hostage situations.

-Emergency Response Teams (ERT) are comprised of DMH staff that provide field response to critical incidents such as school violence, earthquakes, or acts of terror.
-ERT provides on-scene consultation and crisis intervention to survivors, their families, first responders, and the community.
-ERT collaborates with the LA County Office of Emergency Management and the LA City Office of Emergency Management.
+The Disaster Services Unit (DSU) is comprised of DMH staff that provides field response to critical incidents such as school violence, earthquakes, or acts of terror.
+DSU provides on-scene consultation and crisis intervention to survivors, their families, first responders, and the community.
+DSU collaborates with the LA County Office of Emergency Management and the LA City Office of Emergency Management.

 Office of Emergency Management